Quantitative Risk Analysis Tools, Definition, Examples

 Definition of Risk

 A risk can be defined in various aspects.
 In project management, risk is any unexpected event that has the potential to affect the project goals – positive or negative.
 Risks can influence the resources, deliverables, processes, and objectives of a project.
 Risks can be classified as positive or negative risks according to their impacts.
 The risk management process includes identification, evaluation, prioritization, and response.

 What is Quantitative Risk Analysis?

 Quantitative risk analysis focuses on numerically evaluating the influence of project risks on project elements.
 It is performed to understand the probability and impact of risks on project objectives.
-For instance, in a construction project, quantitative risk analysis helps us to calculate the impact of a project delay such as obtaining a permit late causes a twenty-day delay with a cost of $80,000.
+For instance, in a construction project, risk analysis can help us to calculate the impact of a project delay such as obtaining a permit late causes a twenty-day delay with a cost of $80,000.

 Quantitative risk analysis is an objective tool, that quantifies project risks which are usually prioritized during qualitative risk analysis.
 It is difficult to perform this risk analysis for all project risks because of time constraints.
 Therefore it is often performed for the risks that have the highest probability and impact.
 The main purpose of conducting a risk analysis is to determine the most appropriate strategies to deal with both positive and negative risks.

 What is the Purpose of Quantitative Risk Analysis

 As discussed above, quantitative risk analysis is a numeric and objective risk analysis tool.
 It provides detailed information regarding the probability and impact of a given risk.
 From this aspect, it supports decision-making.
 Considering critical business decisions, this tool provides more data and information than qualitative analysis.

 It helps project managers and business owners to make better duration and cost estimates.
 This is an important point because, if the estimates are not correct, they will lead to wrong decisions.

 When to Use Quantitative Risk Analysis